akrementsov/ByteCoin/README.md

 </p>

 ## Test this app
-To test this app add your api-key from [coinapi](http://coinapi.io) to here:
+To test this app add your api-key from [coinapi](http://coinapi.io) here:
 ```Swift
 CoinNetworkManager.swift